AmirAtPerfecto/WebTimers/README.md

 # WebTimers
-This project demonstrates the usage of W3C Navigation Timing API (on any browser) to examine web responsiveness and root cause in CI.
+This project demonstrates the usage of W3C Navigation Timing API (on any browser) to examine web page responsiveness and root cause in any test as part of the CI, including smoke, regression etc. The project is build such that it should be very easy to add the page performance analysis to any existing test.
+Initially you can use this project to collect and analyze page and resource level timing for pages of your script.
+But advanced usage also allows you to compare the current run against previous executions by page load time, analysis of resources by total, types, size and duration, and then individual level resource analysis.

-Objective:
+## Objective:
 Assume you have a desktop or mobile website, and you develop it as part of your agile cycle.
 Would it be useful to know, by page, by browser/version/OS/OS version whether suddenly you increased the page load time significantly?
 Would it be good to know that immediately, say, as part of the smoke test on commit?
 Also, if the time did increase, would it be helpful to know what resources this page download, the URL for each, size, time etc.?